p3nrose/RAP_POSE_LAB/README.md

     docker-compose up

-This will launch two containers, one with the ROS Noetic environment installed for you to work on, and one for novnc (the GUI) which you can access through your browser at: http://IP_ADDRESS/vnc.html.
+This will launch two containers, one with the ROS Kinetic environment installed for you to work on, and one for novnc (the GUI) which you can access through your browser at: http://IP_ADDRESS/vnc.html.

 In another terminal, you can access the ROS container with: